najmamat/go-newsletter/documentation/project_structure.md

 ### configs/
 Contains configuration files for different environments (development, staging, production)

+## Architecture Layers

+The project follows clean architecture principles with clear separation of concerns:

+1. **Presentation Layer** (`handlers/`): Handles HTTP requests and responses
+2. **Business Logic Layer** (`services/`): Contains core business logic and use cases
+3. **Data Access Layer** (`repository/`): Abstracts database operations and data persistence
+4. **Data Models** (`models/`): Defines data structures and entities

 ## Best Practices

 1. Keep the `internal/` code private and specific to this project
 2. Use `pkg/` for code that might be reused by other projects
-3. Maintain clear separation of concerns between handlers, models, and services
+3. Maintain clear separation of concerns between handlers, services, repository, and models
+4. Repository layer should implement interfaces defined in the service layer
-4. Keep configuration in the `configs/` directory
+5. Keep configuration in the `configs/` directory
-5. Document any new edge functions in the Supabase directory
+6. Document any new edge functions in the Supabase directory
+7. Follow dependency injection principles: handlers depend on services, services depend on repositories

 ## Notes
 - All main application code should go into `internal/`
 - Shared utilities should go into `pkg/shared/`
 - Configuration files should be environment-specific in `configs/`
 - Edge functions should be properly documented in their respective directories
+- Repository interfaces should be defined in the service layer to maintain dependency inversion